What is it?

 I found this test difficult because you must pull the skin taut as you glide the exfoliator tip over your arm.
 To do this, I need an extra hand.
 As I don’t have one, I just tried without and found the whole sensation rather squeaky and tickly!
 I didn’t get very far, but my skin seemed fine with what I did manage.

-Next, find a comfortable place to sit, next to a plug and in front of a mirror.
-A hand held mirror requires one of your hands and you’ll need both for this baby, so find an alternative.
+Next, find a comfortable place to sit, beside a plug and in front of a mirror.
+A handheld mirror requires one of your hands and you’ll need both for this baby, so find an alternative.
 Wash and dry your face.
 Then, crack on!

 The MiniMD is very simple to operate and easy to handle.
 Pull off the tip and pop in a new wool filter before every treatment.
 It takes a bit of practise to get the correct angle and motion as you work across your face.
 But it’s so incredibly satisfying and effective.

-The MiniMD is mains-powered so you must be connected to the mains.
+The MiniMD is mains-powered.
 The power cable is ok.
-It’s 145 cm long and quite thin to match the lightweight device.
-You must be quite close to a power socket and a mirror.
+It’s 145 cm long but rather thin which matches the lightweight device.
+I’d prefer a slightly longer cable because you must be close to a power socket and a mirror.
 I sit next to a socket on the floor with a small pedestal mirror to work with.
 You may need an extension cable if you’re working with a fixed mirror that’s too far from a socket.

-The MiniMD is small and light weight (138g).
+The MiniMD is small and lightweight (138g).
 There’s a single button to operate it.
-Press to power on at suction level 1.
-Press it again to level 2, and again to power off.
+Press to power on at suction level 1 and the bottom blue light illuminates.
+Press it again to level 2 and the top blue light illuminates.
+Press it again to power off.

 It’s very easy to handle and manoeuvre.
 A little low pitch whirring starts up inside and sounds a bit more earnest on suction level 2.
 Do each side of your face in turn.